Glory (Britney Spears album): Marketing

-On August 3, 2016, Spears unveiled the album's release date, the title and the album cover–which was a photograph taken by Randee St. Nicholas on the set of the music video for "Make Me"–and that her new song "Private Show" would be instantly made available for digital download to those who pre-ordered the album via iTunes Store.

-Glory was released on August 26, 2016.
-On August 3, Spears appeared on Jimmy Kimmel Live!, pranking Jimmy Kimmel with an impromptu bedside performance of "Make Me" alongside male dancers.
-On August 5, Spears was interviewed for the radio program On Air with Ryan Seacrest, where she discussed the development of the album.
+On August 3, 2016, Spears unveiled Glorys release date, title, and cover art, tweeting the phrase "the beginning of a new era".
+That day, she appeared on Jimmy Kimmel Live!, pranking Jimmy Kimmel with an impromptu bedside performance of "Make Me" alongside male dancers.
+She also revealed that her new song "Private Show" would be instantly made available for digital download to those who pre-ordered the album via iTunes Store.
+On August 5, Spears was interviewed for the radio program On Air with Ryan Seacrest, where she discussed the development of Glory.
 On August 16, Spears announced that she would be performing "Make Me" at the 2016 MTV Video Music Awards.
 The performance was announced following the cancellation of two Britney: Piece of Me show dates that were initially scheduled two days prior to the awards.
-The performance was her first at the VMAs since her 2007 performance of "Gimme More".
-On August 24, Spears was interviewed on BBC's Scott Mills.
-On August 25, Spears appeared on the "Carpool Karaoke" segment on The Late Late Show with James Corden where she sang along to "Make Me", "Oops!...
-I Did It Again", "Womanizer", "Toxic" and "...Baby One More Time".
+On August 24, she was interviewed on BBC's Scott Mills, and a day later, she appeared on the "Carpool Karaoke" segment on The Late Late Show with James Corden.
 On August 29, the day after the VMAs, she was interviewed on the Elvis Duran and the Morning Show and the Zach Sang Show.
-On September 1, Spears appeared for the first time in fifteen years on Today for an interview and to perform "Make Me" and "Do You Wanna Come Over?".

-On September 7, 2016, Spears appeared on The Ellen DeGeneres Show, where she went with Ellen DeGeneres to the mall and distributed signed copies of Glory.
+On September 1, Spears appeared on American program Today to perform "Make Me" and "Do You Wanna Come Over?".
+She also appeared on The Ellen DeGeneres Show on September 7, where she went with Ellen DeGeneres to the mall and distributed signed copies of Glory.
 On September 24, Spears performed at the 2016 iHeartRadio Music Festival at the T-Mobile Arena, which aired on The CW.
-On September 27, Spears performed at the Apple Music Festival in London.
-On October 1, Spears appeared on The Jonathan Ross Show for an interview and to perform "Make Me", marking her first performance on British TV since 2008.
-On December 2, Spears performed at 102.7 KIIS FM's Jingle Ball.
-She received a birthday cake and performed "Slumber Party" with Tinashe.
+On September 27, she performed at the Apple Music Festival in London and appeared on The Jonathan Ross Show on October 1 for an interview and to perform "Make Me", marking her first performance on British TV since 2008.
+On December 2, she performed at 102.7 KIIS FM's Jingle Ball and "Slumber Party" with Tinashe.
 The following day, she performed at 99.7 NOW's Triple Ho Show.
 On December 10, Spears performed at the B96 Pepsi Jingle Bash.